Having your accounts in one place can be helpful as you develop an income strategy for when you leave the workforce.

 Learn the strategic benefits of consolidating retirement accounts, and how to navigate the process.

-As you near retirement age, it’s important to take into account all your available sources of income that will fund your expenses in retirement.
+As you near retirement age, it’s important to look at all your available sources of income that will fund your expenses in retirement.
 When you have money spread across retirement accounts in different employer-sponsored plans and financial institutions, it can be difficult to keep track of how much you’ve saved.
 It’s also harder to create a plan for using those funds after you’ve left the workforce.

 Combining all your savings in one place can give you a clearer understanding of your overall financial situation and allows your trusted financial advisor to develop a more robust plan to help you live the way you want in retirement.